-The West Plainfield Fire Protection District has adopted the following guidelines to provide minimum protection in the event of a fire.
+The West Plainfield Fire Protection District has adopted the California Health and Safety Code (H&S Code) §§ 13879 and 14875 along with Public Resources 4291 for vegitation management to provide minimum protection in the event of a fire.

 It is your responsibility, as a resident/occupant, to maintain a defensible space around the subject property, including all buildings/structures located thereon, by removal of combustible materials that may pose a danger in the event of a fire on the subject property or from adjacent property.